Eloise (psychiatric hospital): Eloise today

-In 1979, the Walter P. Reuther Psychiatric Hospital, located near the northwest end of the former Eloise property, just southeast of the intersection of Merriman and Palmer Roads, was opened.
+In 1979, the Walter P. Reuther Psychiatric Hospital was opened.
+It is located near the northwest end of the former Eloise property, just southeast of the intersection of Merriman and Palmer Roads.
 The facility is currently operated by the Michigan Department of Community Health.

 In 1996, Oakwood Health System (later merged into Beaumont Health) opened an outpatient facility, the Adams Child & Adolescent Health Center, on the corner of Merriman and Palmer near Reuther Hospital.
 Both facilities have Palmer Road addresses.

 Eloise is featured in the book Annie's Ghosts: A Journey Into a Family Secret by Steve Luxenberg, which is about Luxenberg's secret aunt who was committed to the Eloise psychiatric hospital in the 1940s.

 The site is marked by a Michigan Historic Marker.

 The site and the adjoining Eloise Cemetery are reputed to be haunted.
-Haunted "tours" of the Kay Beard Building are offered periodically throughout the year, particularly near Halloween.

-As of 2021, the Kay Beard Building contains a haunted attraction based on the embellished history of the asylum.

 In popular culture

 It also inspired the horror movie Eloise.
 The film stars Eliza Dushku, Robert Patrick, Chace Crawford, Brandon T. Jackson, Nicole Forester, and P. J. Byrne.
 The film was released on February 3, 2017, by Vertical Entertainment.

+It was featured in Expedition X: Ghosts of Eloise Asylum Part 1 and Part 2.
+Released August 9, 2023.
+Starring Josh Gates, Phil Torres and Jessica Chobot.

+It was feature in Ghost Brothers: Lights Out, Season 1 episode 2: Dead and Forgotten.